mehwaffle10/Waffle_Balance/README.md

     - Now has a wider window to trigger instead of a single tick
     - Displays indicator while slashing
     - Indicator no longer targets grass
+- Slashes no longer hit platforms, only jabs
 - Fixed fake client slash if stunned at the wrong time between double slashing

 ### Archer